 One of the Company's subsidiaries and its predecessor corporation were named as defendants in a purported class action lawsuit filed in Los Angeles County (California) Superior Court on September 14, 2004.
 The complaint alleged that the shipping and handling fees the Company charges for free products are excessive and in violation of sections of the California Business and Professions Code.
 The Los Angeles County Superior Court granted preliminary approval of a proposed settlement on April 29, 2005 and, on June 17, 2005, gave final approval to the settlement.
 Under the terms of the settlement, the Company agreed to change the term 'shipping and handling' to 'shipping and processing' on its websites, to provide all class members who purchase business cards from the Company for a two year period in the future the opportunity to receive additional cards at reduced rates, and to pay reasonable attorneys fees to plaintiffs' counsel.
-In August 2005, an objector to the settlement filed an appeal of the Court's final approval of the settlement and the Company is unable to express an opinion as to the likely outcome of this appeal.
+In August 2005, an objector to the settlement filed an appeal of the Superior Court's final approval of the settlement.
+The period for the objector to appeal the Court of Appeals ruled in favor of the Company, affirming the Superior Court's final approval of the settlement.
+The period for the objector to appeal the Court of Appeals' decision passed without any appeal being filed, and the effective date of the settlement is April 9, 2007.